 If you have been injured in an accident due to another person’s negligence, you may be eligible to pursue compensation to help cover any financial losses you have suffered.
 One of these losses could include loss of earning capacity.
 Unlike medical expenses and lost wages, recouping the future loss of income due to an injury that prevents you from working can be a lot harder to prove.

-The licensed Windsor personal injury lawyers from our firm further explain how loss of earning capacity is calculated following an accident and what is needed to strengthen a claim for compensation.
-Get the answers to your legal questions in a complementary consultation with no obligation to take legal action.
+The licensed Windsor personal injury lawyers from our firm further explain how a loss of earning capacity is calculated following an accident and what is needed to strengthen a claim for compensation.
+Get the answers to your legal questions in a complimentary consultation with no obligation to take legal action.